 Study design

-A total of 60 medium-sized (mean width: 336 cm, mean height: 209 cm) L. tridentata shrubs with developed floral buds and minimal perennial understory were chosen across the study site haphazardly.
+A total of 60 L. tridentata shrubs with developed floral buds and minimal perennial understory were chosen across the study site haphazardly (mean width: 336 cm, mean height: 209 cm).
 Paired shrub-open microsites were selected inside the dripline of the focal shrub and a minimum of 1.5 m away in an open area respectively.
+A microsite is defined as an area 0.5 by 0.5m that encompasses a representative density and richness of annual plants within a desert community (citation maybe)?
 Both microsites were sampled on the south side of the shrub to minimize shading and were paired to minimize variation due to environmental heterogeneity.
 To separate floral and non-floral interaction pathways, interactions were tested prior to focal shrubs blooming and repeated using the same shrubs after they had entered into full bloom.
 Shrubs with fewer than five open blooms were considered non-blooming (“pre-blooming”) because 5 is less than 1% of mean blooming observed throughout the season.
 The mean number of blooms of the ‘blooming’ treatment was 300.2 (min: 102, max: 1080).
 The repeated measures study design was chosen to measure relative changes in interactions with natural shrub phenology and to reduce between shrub variability.
 In two cases, a focal shrub did not bloom within the study period and was replaced by a different blooming shrub.
-These two cases were excluded from later RII calculations
+These two cases were excluded from later RII calculations.
+CHECK for typos – I am going this really quickly but am seeing quite a few.

 Visitation and Pollen Deposition